30 DIY Home Projects Absolutely Anyone Can Do

 5. Build a Raised Garden Bed

 If you’re looking for things to build with the kids, a raised garden bed may interest you.
-They make growing vegetables and flowers easier on your back and knees.
+They make growing vegetables and flowers easier on your back and knees because you don’t have to bend all the way down to the ground.
 Choose a spot and plot out the size and footprint of your raised bed; 3 feet wide typically enables gardeners to easily reach across.
 Most are between 12 and 20 inches tall.

-You can buy a kit like this one available on Amazon—a top pick in our researched guide to the best raised garden beds—or use water-resistant material, such as concrete blocks, landscape timber, or rot-resistant exterior wood like cedar.
+You can buy a raised bed kit or use water-resistant material, such as concrete blocks, landscape timber, or rot-resistant exterior wood like cedar to build one yourself.
 You may need screws to attach the corners.
-Add good soil: a combination of two parts topsoil to one part compost is best.
-After planting, you may want to mulch the beds to retain moisture; raised beds will lose moisture faster than in-ground gardens.
+Add good soil for raised beds: a combination of two parts topsoil to one part compost or a commercial mix designed for raised beds work best.
+After planting, you may want to mulch the beds to retain moisture; beds that are above ground lose moisture faster than in-ground gardens.

 6. Paint the Front Door